-If you want to know what a lockdown is like, you could watch this movie
+A new film imagines a disaster-based lockdown.
+It was made in 2019.

 "We wanted to capture something that’s been going on for a lot of us a long time — figuring out how to survive when the world is falling apart,” said Alex Huston Fischer, one of the film’s two writer-directors.
 “It just happens to be timely now.”

-Which is exactly what a sinister prophet would say.
+That’s exactly what a sinister prophet would say.

 “We really don’t know how this happened,” said his girlfriend, Eleanor Wilson, the other writer-director.